Netflix/falcor/model.md

 One of the limitations of working with JSON data through a Falcor model is that you can only retrieve values.

+ ## Supported Metadata

 ## Transactions

 ## Error Handling

 ## Cache Control

+## Path Optimization and the DataSource

+When you request a path from a Model, the Model first attempts to retrieve the data from an in-memory cache.
+If the model fails to find the data in its cache, the Model request the data from its data source.

+Typically a path that has been optimized can be retrieved more efficiently by the Model's DataSource because it requires fewer steps through the graph to retrieve the data.

+When attempting to retrieve paths from the cache, Models optimize paths whenever they encounter references.
+This means that even if a model is not able to find the requested data in its local cash, it may be able to request a more optimized path from the data source.